MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 The query requires the user to know at least the name of the Data source and data point (or part of it) and put that after the WHERE clause to narrow the query.
 DO NOT modify the query in the lines before the WHERE clause.

-      SELECT dP.id as dataPointId, dP.xid as dataPointXid, '' as detectorType, '' as detectorName,
+      SELECT DISTINCT dP.id as dataPointId, dP.xid as dataPointXid, '' as detectorType, '' as detectorName,
           '' as `limit`, '' as alarmLevel,
           dP.name as dataPointName, '' as handlers_to_link,